mistydemeo/tigerbrew/share/doc/homebrew/Python-for-Formula-Authors.md

 1. `cd` into the directory containing the Python bindings
 1. Call `setup.py` with `system` and `Language::Python.setup_install_args` (as described above)

-Sometimes we have to `inreplace` a `Makefile` to use our prefix for the python bindings. (`inreplace` is one of Homebrew's helper methods, which greps and edits text files on-the-fly.)
+Sometimes we have to `inreplace` a `Makefile` to use our prefix for the python bindings. (`inreplace` is one of Tigerbrew's helper methods, which greps and edits text files on-the-fly.)

 # Libraries

 ## Python declarations

 Libraries **should** declare a dependency on `:python` or `:python3` as appropriate, which will respectively cause the formula to use the first python or python3 discovered in `PATH` at install time.
 If a library supports both Python 2.x and Python 3.x, the `:python` dependency **should** be `:recommended` (i.e. built by default) and the :python3 dependency should be `:optional`.
-Python 2.x libraries **must** function when they are installed against either the system Python or Homebrew Python.
+Python 2.x libraries **must** function when they are installed against either the system Python or Tigerbrew Python.

-Formulæ that declare a dependency on `:python` will always be bottled against Homebrew's python, since we cannot in general build binary packages that can be imported from both Pythons.
+Formulæ that declare a dependency on `:python` will always be bottled against Tigerbrew's python, since we cannot in general build binary packages that can be imported from both Pythons.
 Users can add `--build-from-source` after `brew install` to compile against whichever python is in `PATH`.

 ## Installing

 Libraries may be installed to `libexec` and added to `sys.path` by writing a .pth file (named like "homebrew-foo.pth") to the `prefix` site-packages.
-This simplifies the ensuing drama if pip is accidentally used to upgrade a Homebrew-installed package and prevents the accumulation of stale .pyc files in Homebrew's site-packages.
+This simplifies the ensuing drama if pip is accidentally used to upgrade a Tigerbrew-installed package and prevents the accumulation of stale .pyc files in Tigerbrew's site-packages.

 Most formulas presently just install to `prefix`.

 ## Dependencies

 The dependencies of libraries must be installed so that they are importable.
-The principle of minimum surprise suggests that installing a Homebrew library should not alter the other libraries in a user's sys.path.
+The principle of minimum surprise suggests that installing a Tigerbrew library should not alter the other libraries in a user's sys.path.
 The best way to achieve this is to only install dependencies if they are not already installed.
 To minimize the potential for linking conflicts, dependencies should be installed to `libexec/"vendor"` and added to `sys.path` by writing a second .pth file (named like "homebrew-foo-dependencies.pth") to the `prefix` site-packages.

 The `matplotlib.rb` formula in homebrew-python deploys this strategy.

 # Further down the rabbit hole

-Additional commentary that explains why Homebrew does some of the things it does.
+Additional commentary that explains why Tigerbrew does some of the things it does.

 ## setuptools vs. distutils vs. pip